Jasonredding55/SQL-Football-Project/README.md

 ## Contact me!
-If you have any questions or suggestions,you can reach out to me at [Jason Redding](mailto:jasonredidng882@gmail.com).
+If you have any questions or suggestions,you can reach out to me at jasonredding882@gmail.com